dnlbowers/modern-buddhism/README.md

 ***
 ### **Media:**

-* The Traditions logos used in the header found via google images and can be found via the below URL:
+* I found the Traditions logos used in the header via google images on the below URL:
     * https://meditateinvictoria.org/wp-content/uploads/2019/02/NKT-Logo-white-transparent-300x300.png
 * Videos on index.html and form-feedback.html taken from the [NKT's official YouTube channel](https://www.youtube.com/nktikbu)
-* The image used to download the ebook Modern Buddhism was found via google images and can be found via the below URL:
+* I found the image used to download the ebook Modern Buddhism via google images on the below URL:
     * https://meditateinbrisbane.org/classes/kenmore_class/